 Thunder's Hamidou Diallo: Out Monday

-Diallo (knee) will not play in Monday's matchup with the Clippers, Erik Horne of The Athletic reports.
+Diallo has a hyperextension sprain in his right elbow and won't play Monday against the Warriors, Erik Horne of The Athletic reports.

-Knee soreness kept Diallo out of Friday's game with the 76ers and will now keep him sidelined for a second consecutive game.
-He will be re-evaluated before Tuesday's tilt with the Lakers.
+Diallo sustained the injury during Friday's game against the Lakers and will miss at least one game as a result.
+The 21-year-old will be re-evaluated later this week, leaving his status for Wednesday's game at Portland up in the air.

 More News